seanox/aspect-js/manual/en/messages.md

 +- index.html
 ```

-The elements for the supported languages are organized in locales in this file.
+The elements for the supported languages, locales and/or clients are organized
-Locales is a set of supported country codes.
-In each country code, the key
-values are recorded as label entries.
+as sets in this file.
+In each set, the key-value pairs are defined as label
+entries.
+Clients are used like locales and are therefore not explicitly mentioned in the
+further description.

 ```xml
 <?xml version="1.0"?>